eliasdoehne/stellaris-dashboard/README.md

   1. Budget numbers (especially if sectors are involved) may not always match up exactly (but should be close)
   2. Loading save files out of order (with respect to in-game time) is not supported, and this will screw up the data.
   3. Renaming things (leaders, planets, systems etc) after they have been added to the database might cause issues.
+  4. The dashboard may not work with other mods, it is developed with the vanilla game in mind.

 If an error occurs, please try restarting the dashboard program.
 If you run into problems that don't go away after restarting, please start a new discussion topic [on the Steam workshop](https://steamcommunity.com/sharedfiles/filedetails/discussions/1466534202).